Infraprime Logistics Technologies Limited Received In-Principle Approval From BSE - www.lokmattimes.com

 Infraprime Logistics Technologies Limited Received In-Principle Approval From BSE

-Mumbai (Maharashtra) [India], July 29: The Bombay Stock Exchange (BSE) has approved the Draft Red Herring Prospectus of Infraprime ...
+PNN Mumbai (Maharashtra) [India], July 29: The Bombay Stock Exchange (BSE) has approved the Draft Red Herring Prospectus of ...

 Mumbai (Maharashtra) [India], July 29: The Bombay Stock Exchange (BSE) has approved the Draft Red Herring Prospectus of Infraprime Logistics Technologies Limited for IPO.
 The company is going public through an IPO to meet the expenses related to the security deposit for the finance lease of trucks ("Vehicles") and ancillary equipment ("Trailers"), building up the technology infrastructure to support and expand the existing business operations, Meet Working Capital Requirements and cover general corporate purposes related to the Initial Public Offer.
 The company has plan to issue fresh Issue up to 39,66,400 equity shares, each with a face value of ₹10, in the forthcoming IPO.